AndryOut/Auto-Sub-ReTimer/README.md

 Do you want to change the values ​​according to your preferences?
 [Read here](Scripts/Migliora%20il%20Timing%20Dei%20Sub/README.md)

+For the more automated version with GPU [`GPU-Version`](https://github.com/AndryOut/Automatic-Timing-Sub-Fix/tree/GPU-Version)

 As with "Auto Sub ReTimer" on Colab, there are requirements.

 - Put your episode renamed to "ep.mkv" inside the "Auto Sub ReTimer" folder.